p410n3/p410n3-typo3-blog/README.md

 # p410n3-typo3-blog

-This is the code currently at use at https://blog.palone.top.
+This is the code *previously* at use at https://blog.palone.top.
 It was done as an excerise, and because i didnt like the theme of my old blog that much.
 So I made my own for TYPO3.

+I have since switched to using the t3g/blog extension instead og the tx_news extension.
+It requires basically no setup.

 I also wanted to start actually using CSS Grid.
 So I also did that.